beameio/beame-sdk/README.md

 ### Quick start by following instructions below
 Install the Beame SDK by running
 `npm install -g beame-sdk`
-Register as a developer, by submitting form at [https://registration.beameio.net/](#https://registration.beameio.net/) Copy the command from reply email, It should look like:
+Register as a developer, by submitting the form at [https://registration.beameio.net/](#https://registration.beameio.net/) Copy the unique activation command from the email you receive, it should look like:
 `beame creds createDeveloper --developerFqdn ndfxfyerylk6uvra.v1.beameio.net --uid 1d138bfc-4a37-48e7-a60d-0190037fda5f` Start your first HTTPS server by running:
 `beame servers startFirstBeameNode`
-it should print to your console something like:
+it should print to your console something that looks like:
 `Server started on https://fdddr5ggsyzhk6m8.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net this is a publicly accessible address`
 *Done*.
 You have your public HTTPS server running.
-Just copy-paste the address to a web browser.
+Just copy-paste the address to any web browser.

 #Beame.io Networking Solution Overview